 - We provide community services, including education programs, workshops for artists, fundraising for artists and arts organizations, and online resources.

-- Our arts education program supports arts educators through direct advocacy, professional development, and coordination.
+- Our arts education program supports arts educators through direct advocacy, engagement, and professional development.
 We host artlook®oregon to better support a well-rounded arts education for all K-12 students centering equity, access, and inclusion.

 RACC’s Strategic Framework 2020-22